poteto/styleguides/javascript.md

 var b = 2;
 ```

-+ Declare variables at the top of their scope.
++ Declare variables at the top of their block scope.

 ```javascript
 function foo() {